 The main difficulty during the trips is assuring that we remain 100% dedicated to its goal and success.
 Another possible difficulty, which in reality isn’t one, arises when working in these environments and concerns the notion of protocol.
 Each society, each culture has its rules of propriety.
 The idea is thus to arrive in absolute humility, so as to adapt to each situation, while retaining the integrity of why we are there.
 The idea is not to please but to Be.
-The idea is not to convince but to open a door to the big picture, as in actual fact all of the Masters are already in contact on the spiritual plane.
+The idea is not to convince but to open a door to the big picture, as in actual fact all of the elders are already in contact on the spiritual plane.
 Therefore, we need to open up the same connection and communication on the physical plane, so that contact can be made sitting around a table in one specific place.

 Assuming the elders have limited previous exposure to Western culture, how is Le Ciel preparing them for a visit to the US?

 The aim here is not to prepare them but to accompany them.
-If over however many thousands of years they have preserved themselves, it is not only because of their environmental isolation and the fact that they know how to protect themselves but also because they uphold each one of their values.
+If over however many thousands of years these cultures have preserved themselves, it is not only because of their environmental isolation and the fact that they know how to protect themselves but also because they uphold each one of their values.

 What, if any, financial or in-kind benefit will communities receive as part of their participation in this project?

-Each of these communities will receive an estimated £8,000 financial contribution with the aim of allowing them to put in place projects regarding their preservation, ecology and also to repair the possible misdeeds of the encroaching industries and societies around them.
+Each of these communities has received a $10,000 financial contribution with the aim of allowing them to put in place projects regarding their preservation, ecology and also to repair the possible misdeeds of the encroaching industries and societies around them.

 For example, financing water pumps to source water for the community because their natural streams have been polluted.
-Each financial contribution will be assessed on a per community and project basis.
+Each financial contribution has been assessed on a per community and project basis.